 What if you want to keep on spending?

 To avoid the negative payment trap, you’ll need a credit card that offers 0% on both balance transfers and purchases for an equal period.

 In this sector there are two cards exclusive to moneysupermarket.com which are the market leaders.
 The Capital One Balance Transfer Exclusive offers 0% on both purchases and balance transfers until October 1, 2009, while the Capital One Platinum Exclusive offers equal 0% introductory terms until August 1, 2009.
 Both have a 3% balance transfer fee.
 While the Balance Transfer Exclusive has the advantage of a longer 0% offer, the Platinum Exclusive has a lower typical rate – at 12.9% compared to 14.9% - meaning it is better suited to those unlikely to move at the end of the introductory term.

 Other cards with equal 0% terms on balance transfers and purchases include the Halifax One Online Special and the Bank of Scotland Credit Card, both of which offer 0% for 10 months with a typical rate of 15.9%.

 What if you don’t have a good credit rating?

 Most 0% balance transfer deals rely on you having a good credit rating – if you don’t, there’s no point making applications as rejections will only further harm your credit score.

-If you’re commonly rejected for credit, perhaps because you have defaults or County Court Judgements against you, then you should use our Smart Search tool to find a deal you’re likely to qualify for based on an assessment of your credit profile.
+If you’re commonly rejected for credit, perhaps because you have defaults or County Court Judgements against you, then you should use our Eligibility Checker tool to find a deal you’re likely to qualify for based on an assessment of your credit profile.
 Even if you can’t get a 0% deal you could still lower the interest you’re paying each month by moving to a life of balance transfer card with a low rate, such as the Barclaycard Life of Balance at 6.3%, with a 2.5% balance transfer fee.